ajh30117/readthedocs-test/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

-Check out the :doc:`intro` section for more information, including how to :ref:`installation` for details on how to get started.
+Check out the :doc:`intro` section for more information, including how to :ref:`installation` for details on getting started.

 .. note::